tiancy/ARTS/week5.md

 Build failed, do you want to continue?
 Problem solved I resolved this issue by clearing the workspace cache in VS code.

+## Mysql table data import

+Table data export for insert on the Navicat,  then create temp same table,  execute insert, data export for temp table to csv by your want, data import csv, configure import settings

 # Share

 ## [Cross-Origin Resource Sharing (CORS)](https://spring.io/guides/gs/rest-service-cors/#_enabling_cors)